layer-hub/Nerve-Ending/README.md

-# leafdom
+# Nerve Ending

-`leafdom` is a lightweight JavaScript micro-library that provides a set of functions for creating and manipulating DOM elements declaratively.
+`Nerve Ending` is a lightweight JavaScript micro-library that provides a set of functions for creating and manipulating DOM elements declaratively.
 It is particularly suitable for building cross-framework UI components and feature enhancement libraries outside the business development of modern web frameworks (such as React, Vue, Svelte, and Alpine), which can significantly improve code readability and maintainability.

 ## Features